Schedule an Event

 STEP 1.
 Avoid conflicts, view calendar

-To avoid competing with events that are likely to draw a similar audience, check your proposed date/time on the calendar before you commit to an event date and time.
+To avoid competing with events that are likely to draw a similar audience, check your proposed date and time on the calendar before you commit to an event date and time.
 Be aware that dates more than 120 days in the future will need to be checked using the Calendar tab on the Home screen in 25Live or by calling the College Events office at 315-859-4243.

 - Sign in to 25Live

 - Create an Event.
 You will request a specific space during the reservation process.
 You can check the space availability before creating your event using the Find Available Locations box or the Locations tab.
-You will not be able to submit your reservation without selecting a space.
-Please note the other required fields for your reservation include Event Name, Event Type, Sponsoring Organization(s), Date and Time, Description and Location(s).
+Please do not submit an request without choosing a location.

 - Enter Event Name.
 This field is limited to 40 characters.
 If you have a longer title, please put a short descriptive name in this field then add your longer title as the first line in the description field.
 Only include the name of an individual if it is easily recognizable to a broad audience or the Hamilton Community.
 See sample event names.